 And businesses, schools or animal caretakers that need to reduce heating costs now have a more affordable way to add warmth while lowering utility expenses--by installing these unique 6th generation active solar air heaters to their buildings.
 BISHA heating panels are also ideal for industrial and commercial uses where higher temperatures are needed for direct, or pre-heating of food drying, crops, textiles, or numerous other needs.
 Considerable savings of energy costs is possible, while increasing dependabiliy in countries with limited available fuel or power resources.
 A photo with more details can be found at the at the bottom of this page.

-A short PowerPoint presentation about the BISFA heating panel with photos and more details is now available to or download.
+A short PowerPoint presentation about the BISFA heating panel with photos and more details is now available to view online or download that's 2.4 MB large, and easy for most PC computers to view.
 Mac computers might not be able to view it.
 Wait for a few seconds for it to download.
 Once you see the first page that starts with "focus", use your right and left arrows and page up and down, home and end, to move through the program.
 When finished, use your back button to get back to your last web page.
 Click here to see the BISFA PowerPoint presentation.

 Are you aware that you'll spend more money heating your home or office each year than heating the water or using electricity?
 It's true, check your annual bills.